Columbia Military Property Division Lawyer

 In many ways, military property division and civilian divorce property division is basically the same thing.
 In other ways, most notably retirement accounts, the process is much different.
 There are some procedural differences as well.
 For example, the property and the parties may be located in different states.
 Finally, there are emotional differences between military and civilian property division.
 Given the ongoing Global War on Terror, it is sometimes difficult to focus on something like a divorce.

 At the Law Offices of Todd K. Mohink, our Columbia military property division lawyers understand and appreciate all these differences.
 That includes both the legal and non-legal ones.
 Due to our vast experience, we are familiar with the unique issues in military property division.
 Furthermore, we are also familiar with the different types of family situations in military divorces.
 So, we adapt our proven methods to bring about the best possible result.

-Jurisdictional Issues in Maryland Military Property Division Matters
+Jurisdictional Issues in Howard County Military Property Division Matters

 In most civilian divorces, the parties and all the property are in the same county.
 Occasionally, a rental house or other property might be someplace else.
 In these cases, there is usually language in the deed or other legal documents which dictate venue (the court that hears any legal dispute).

 But such pacts are usually absent with regard to military pensions and other military property.
 Moreover, these families relocate frequently, adding another layer to an already complex situation.